Whether you’re looking for information on carb loading for marathon distances or a break down of how to carb load, this post walks you through it all.

 It used to be standard for athletes to carb-load for over a week before a competition.
 However, current research suggests that athletes should carb-load no earlier than 48 hours before a competition.

 More recent research indicates that carb-loading can be completed 36-48 hours pre-race combined with a taper in training for 3-6 days.
+This is where high carb lunch ideas for runners comes in handy.

 However, it’s still important that marathon runners are eating enough throughout their training.
 For more information, check out this sample long distance runners diet plan.